CSIRO-enviro-informatics/info-engineering/README.md

 - JSON, GeoJSON
 - RDFS/OWL

-A lot of patterns and 'how-tos' were developed by [CSIRO](https://csiro.au) through the Solid Earth and Environment Grid initiative, still available at [SEEGrid](https://confluence.csiro.au/display/seegrid/Solid+Earth+and+Environment+GRID) - (originally a TWiki, partly migrated to Confluence but not really cleaned up after the migration.)
+A lot of patterns and 'how-tos' were developed by [CSIRO](https://csiro.au) through the Solid Earth and Environment Grid initiative, still available at [SEEGrid](https://confluence.csiro.au/display/seegrid/Solid+Earth+and+Environment+GRID).
+Note that this was originally a TWiki, which was migrated to Confluence but incompletely cleaned up after the migration.

 The documentation on this site is complementary to the SEEGrid resources, reflecting 10 years progress since maintenance of the SEEGrid material began to wind down.
 The focus on this site is mainly on **semantic web** tools and technologies.